budak7273/ArmorModules/PatchNotes/Update_2.0.3.md

 ## Bugfixes
 All bugfixes in this update were changes made on the base PowerSuit mod side.
 If it broke something, blame me, not Nog.
+- All Jetpacks now activate as soon as you press spacebar.
+They previously waited a short timeframe to allow you to jump without activating the jetpack, but this resulting in an unwelcome delay when walking off of edges and trying to fly.
+This may be tweaked further in the future.
 - Jetpack sounds now follow the Effects (and Master) volume sliders in the ingame settings.
 Fixes [this issue](https://github.com/Nogg-aholic/PowerSuit/issues/5).
 - Jetpack sounds should fall off correctly with distance now - hopefully no more hearing everyone at a constant volume across the map.
 - Consuming fuel items to refill the buffer no longer reboots the suit early, which would prevent movement speeds from being set correctly (affected Fuel Runners and Integrated Blade Runners).
 Fixes [this issue](https://github.com/budak7273/ArmorModules/issues/5).